Skip to content

 Instantiate a custom Plotter for tracking results during optimization.

 This function returns a Plotter that can be passed to optimize to track the progress of an optimization run.
-Note that the cost function values are always plotted in the first panel.
+Note that the cost function values are always plotted in the first panel and that there is no limit to the number of plots a user can ask for: if more than four, additional plots will appear in a new row of four, and so on.

 Parameters: